Homepage

 News Page

 At least 21 species of sharks have been recorded in British coastal waters.
-In addition at least 12 species of Skates and Rays, one species of Stingray and 2 species of Electric Rays also live in the shallow seas surrounding Britain.
+In addition at least 12 species of Skates and Rays, one species of Stingray and two species of Electric Rays also live in the shallow seas surrounding Britain.
 Other species occur in deeper water.

-New Millennium Shark & Ray News
+Shark & Ray News

 (NE Atlantic Ocean)